Chart Color Schemes

 Grafton is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Grafton's dwelling structures, as per the latest Census evaluation, consisted of 82.4% houses and 17.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 86.5% houses and 13.5% other dwellings.
-Home ownership in Grafton was at 37.8%, with the rest of dwellings either mortgaged (28.3%) or rented (33.9%).
-The median monthly mortgage repayment was $1,300, lower than Non-Metro NSW's average of $1,387.
-The median weekly rent figure in Grafton was $300, compared to Non-Metro NSW's $310.
-Nationally, Grafton's mortgage repayments were significantly lower at $1,300 than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Grafton's dwelling structure, as per the latest Census, was 82.4% houses and 17.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 86.5% houses and 13.5% other dwellings.
+Home ownership in Grafton stood at 37.8%, with mortgaged dwellings at 28.3% and rented ones at 33.9%.
+The median monthly mortgage repayment was $1,300, below Non-Metro NSW's average of $1,387.
+Median weekly rent in Grafton was $300, compared to Non-Metro NSW's $310.
+Nationally, Grafton's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing